Grave hunting in the Somme

 Grave hunting in the Somme – the story of 2018

-A few years have passed and the remembrance of the end of the Great War (First World War) are now in full swing.
-A little bit of research was done and back in September 2018, I drove back to Northern France to lay wreaths at all of the three brothers graves and memorials.
+A few years have passed and the remembrance of the 100 years since the end of the Great War (First World War) are now in full swing.
+A little bit of research was done and back in September 2018, I drove back to the Somme in Northern France to lay wreaths at all of the three brothers graves and memorials.
 It was a few weeks before the 100th anniversary would mark the end of the war and for whatever reason, felt that all three of them needed a visit, to remind them (if they are looking on) that their actions of bravery for our family, future generations and our country was worth it and that they were not forgotten.
 I am not sure why I did this but I did.
 My family donated some money to the cause as well and I drove to France with my best buddy Olly in tow.

-Before setting off to the memorials, the first stop of the day was in a field between the villages of Wormhout (Wormhoudt) and Esquelbecq, not too far away from the Belgium-France border, east of Dunkerque.
+Before setting off to the memorials in the Somme, the first stop of the day was in a field between the villages of Wormhout (Wormhoudt) and Esquelbecq, not too far away from the Belgium-France border, east of Dunkerque.
 It was here the Wormhout massacre took place.
 The short story of it all was the British was in retreat heading back to Dunkerque as the Germans were advancing very quickly towards La Manche/English Channel in May 1940.
 The 144th Infantry Brigade of the 48th (South Midland) Infantry Division was holding the main road in the area to delay the German advance so the rest of the British army would get on the boat back to the island.
 However the troops were overrun by the Waffen-SS soldiers from the 1st SS Division Leibstandarte SS Adolf Hilter.
 The British tried to hold out but used up their ammunition supplies so they decided to surrendered to the SS troops, thinking that they would be taken prisoner according to the Geneva Convention (like hell Hilter and his pals were going to go by that piece of paper as they bloody started the Second World War).

 After their surrender, they joined other British troops from other regiments as well as French soldiers in charge of a military depot in the area were taken to a barn in La Plaine au Bois on the 28th May 1940.
 On the way to the barn the allied troops became a bit more alarmed at the brutal conduct of the SS en route to the barn, which included shooting a number of wounded stragglers who couldn’t keep up.